 If you have been bereaved in this way, you are entitled to expert representation throughout this process.
 Whether you have not been offered an inquest, or you require legal advice as part of the process, Duncan Lewis Action Against Public Authorities solicitors can support you.

 An inquest into someone who died whilst in a psychiatric ward or mental health institution will be an Article 2 inquest, as determined by the European Convention of Human Rights.
-This states that ‘everyone’s right to life shall be protected by law.’
-It influences the inquest, by changing the Coroner’s rule from ‘how’ defined as ‘by what means,’ to ‘how’ meaning ‘by what means and in what circumstances.’
 This specialist approach is one which Duncan Lewis’ Action Against Public Authorities solicitors is familiar with, so we can interpret the inquest at every stage of the proceedings.

 As an ‘interested person’ you will be able to ask questions at the inquest.
 We are here to prepare and guide you for that, whilst representing your best interests.

 If the results of the inquest are unsatisfactory, or further evidence has been revealed, it is possible to appeal that within a time limit.
-We can advise you on whether your appeal is valid.
-Should that not be the case, you can still challenge the inquest by judicial review.
-This does not have the same limits.
-We can guide you on which suits your case and prepare and represent you throughout the proceedings.
+We can advise you on whether your appeal is valid and can guide you on your case and prepare and represent you throughout the proceedings.

 If you have been bereaved by the death of someone in psychiatric care, or you wish to appeal the results of an inquest into that death, call Duncan Lewis Action Against Public Authorities solicitors on 0333 772 0409.